MahamudM90/Crwnstore-House/README.md

-## FASHION-HOUSE
+## FASHION-HOUSE👚👖👔

-Ecommerce Fashion-House is a fully functional website with a beautiful user interface built with React, using Firebase and Stripe API
+Ecommerce Fashion-House is a fully functional website with a beautiful user interface built with React, using Firebase and Stripe API 👔 👕 👚 👛 👜

 ### Work Under Progress
 The app is being under maintenance, as more work needs to be done.

 Current functionality includes: